codalife/minPath/README.md

 # minPath
-The algorithm behind the solution is Breadath Firts Search.
+The algorithm behind the solution is Breadth Firts Search.

 It is an expensive approach with exponential big O, which depends on the size of the dictionary.